dwtkns/gdal-cheat-sheet/README.md

 		EXTENT=`echo $EXTENT | awk -F ',' '{print $1 " " $4 " " $3 " " $2}'`
 		echo -n "$EXTENT"
 	}

+Extents can be passed directly into a gdal_translate command like so:

+	gdal_translate -projwin $(ogr_extent boundingbox.shp) input.tif clipped_output.tif

+This can be used with bounding shapes drawn with tools like [geojson.io](http://geojson.io/) to quickly crop an image without losing attached geodata.
+Add these to your ~/.bash_profile file for easy terminal access.

 Sources
 ---